 Pontoon boats have been among the most popular models for the past few years and there are no signs of that trend slowing down.
 Manufacturers are listening to consumer requests for more performance, more styling and more luxury.
 Regardless of whether a family is looking for a boat to putt around the lake at sunset or a do-everything model that can run fast enough to surprise some bowriders and tow watersports, there are some features that we would want in any pontoon boat.

 A smart captain knows how many people he’s going to have aboard.
 As boats increase in size, their passenger capacity usually goes up.
-For example, Sun Tracker’s Party Barge 18 DLX is 20’ long and it is rated for nine people.
-Step up 2’ and the passenger capacity goes up by one.
+For example, Sun Tracker’s Party Barge 18 DLX is 20’ (6.0 m) long and it is rated for nine people.
+Step up 2’ (0.6 m) and the passenger capacity goes up by one.
 In other words, it’s a good idea for a captain to know how many passengers he’s planning to have on board before deciding on a size.
 Most boats have a capacity plate.
 Check it to verify a boat’s passenger capacity.
 Do not exceed it.

 What grade of captain’s chair is required?
 They vary wildly from the basic to the super luxurious.

-Where to put the wheel chair?
+Where to put the wheelchair?
 Pontoon boats are ideal for old salts, but you will need a gate wide enough to get them aboard and then once aboard a place to lock them in place.

 A captain needs to be able to see over the passengers sitting in front of him, so we prefer boats with a raised helm like the one found on the Regency 220 LE3 Sport.
-The captain’s chair mounts to the elevated fiberglass console, putting the driver in a position that gives him better all-around visibility.
+The captain’s chair mounts to the elevated fiberglass console, putting the driver in a position that gives him better all-around sightlines.

 Pontoon boats are about convenience and one of their most attractive attributes is that they are easy to board.
-Most have a minimum of three gates, bow, stern and port (or starboard) side.
+Most have a minimum of three gates, bow, stern, and port (or starboard) side.
 Additionally, you should also make sure that side boarding gates are wide enough (32”) to accommodate a wheelchair.

 Gate latches can be easy or somewhat difficult to operate.
 Make sure you like the device on the boat you buy.

 Every boat should have an anchor and a dedicated place to keep it.
 That includes pontoon boats.
-Yet, virtually no pontoon boat builder makes provision for one.
-Obviously, one reason for this is that most users take their pontoon boats from dock to dock, or from the launch ramp, back to the launch ramp -- and don’t anchor out much.
+Yet, virtually no pontoon-boat builder makes provision for one.
+Obviously, one reason for this is that most users take their pontoon boats from dock to dock, or from the launch ramp, back to the launch ramp — and don’t anchor out much.